-Similarly for C#, a makefile or Visual Studio project can be created, optionally including a .mk file listing the files generated.
-An option to specify a strongly named key file also exists.
+For C#, a makefile or Visual Studio project can be created, optionally including a \.mk file listing the files generated.
+An option to specify a strongly named key file is also available.

-For Java, the following is displayed:
+For Java, the tab is as follows:

-ASN1C Settings ? × Output Function Generation Constraints and Debugging Code Modifications Java Build Options Build (Function Generation Dptions enerate a list of .java files enerate an Ant build scrip enerate a batch file or she s (in <modulename>.mk) t</modulename> Code Modifications Java Build Options Save Cano el
+ASN1C Settings ? × Output Function Generation Constraints and Debugging Code Modifications Java Build Options Build ( Function Generation ; (in <modulename>.mk) t</modulename> Code Modifications Java Build Options Save Canc el

-Java can also provide a .mk generated file list, as well as Ant build script and a batch or shell script.
+Like C#, Java can also provide a \.mk generated file list, as well as an Ant build script and a batch or shell script.

-For Python, the following is displayed:
+For Python, the tab is as follows:

 ASN1C Settings ? Х

 O utput Eunction Generation Constraints and Debugging Code Modifications Build Options

-Build C ptions
+-Build ( Options

 Cr eate a batch file or shell script to generate Python code

 Save Cano el

-For Python ASN1C can create a batch file (Windows) or shell script (non-Windows) that will generate the Python code as set up by the GUI settings.
+For Python, ASN1C can create a batch file (Windows) or shell script (non-Windows) that generates the Python code as set up by the GUI settings.

-For Go, the following is displayed:
+For Go, the tab is as follows:

 ASN1C Settings ? ×

 O utput Eunction Generation Constraints and Debugging Code Modifications Build Options

--Build (Options
+-Build ( Options

 eate a makefile to genera ate Go code

-Cr eate a JSON file with ran dom test data
+eate a JSON file with ran dom test data

 on't create a main.go file

-OK Cano el
+ОК Cano el

 The Go code generator can create a makefile to generate and build Go code.
 The generator can also create a JSON file with random test data.
-Telling the generator not to create a main.go file (for instance, if there already is one that has been modified) is also an option.
+Additionally, an option for the generator not to create a main.go file (for instance, if there already is one that has been modified) is available.